-The Enterprise, Opportunity, and Innovation Fund is administered by the Internal Administration Committee, a standing committee of Students' Council.
+The Enterprise, Opportunity, and Innovation Fund is administered by the Internal Funding Committee, a standing committee of Students' Council.

 The committee is chaired by the VP Internal and made up of two members of Council and two students at-large, elected by Council every term.
 It awards funding from the funds as reimbursements for expenses for student projects benefiting uWaterloo undergraduate students.